roshimon/shopping-cart/readme.md

 Happy coding!

+### [Important!]
+Supported operation systems
+In order to let the PDF downloader function work, you have to replace the [`phantomjs`](https://github.com/matthijs110/shopping-cart/blob/master/resources/phantomjs) file depending on your operation system.
+You can download this file at the [website](http://phantomjs.org/download.html) of PhantomJS.
+Unzip the file and put `bin/phantomjs` inside `resources/assets`.

 ### Support
 If you have any questions about the Shopping cart or the code, please create a new topic at: https://www.codecourse.com/forum